-Whether you’re considering merging finances with your significant other (SO) or you’ve already been married for years, you know by now that the money talk is necessary.
+Whether you’re considering merging finances with your significant other or you’ve already been together for years, you know by now that the money talk is necessary.
 You just might be tired of having it.

-That’s where a regularly scheduled finance or budget meeting can help.
+That’s where a regularly scheduled family finance meeting can help.

 It’s easy to put off a conversation if you don’t want to have it in the first place.
 Your first finance meeting might feel like homework, and you might be less inclined to stick to the routine for subsequent meetings.

-To combat this, set a recurring meeting time and stick to it.
-My wife and I meet before dinner on the first of every month, no matter what.
+To combat this, set a recurring finance meeting time and stick to it.
+My spouse and I meet before dinner on the first of every month, no matter what.

 Meeting regularly also helps you get on the same page when it comes to spending and saving.
-Before my wife and I got married, we used our meeting to evenly divide regular expenses using the Splitwise app.
+Before we got married, we used our meeting to evenly divide regular expenses using the Splitwise app.
 Now, we’re better at budgeting as a couple using Mint.

 To make the most of your time, organize the discussion before it starts.
 You could even use your first finance meeting to discuss how future meetings should be run.

-My wife and I created a shared document online to organize our meetings.
+My spouse and I created a shared document online to organize our meetings.
 The agenda is structured so we review the following:

 - Action items from our last meeting